-Are you looking for a speaker for your civic organization, veteran’s group, or community event?
+Are you looking for a speaker for your civic organization or veteran’s group?
 We offer free presentations about several subjects related to naval undersea history and technology.

 Presentations are typically 25–30 minutes in length and accompanied by a PowerPoint image slideshow.
-Please see the descriptions below to see which programs are available.
+Please see the descriptions below to learn which programs are available.

-We will do our best to support your event, depending on staff availability.
+We will do our best to support your event as staff availability allows.
 Presentations arranged at least two weeks in advance will be easier to accommodate.
 To request a presentation, please contact our curator at [email protected] or (360) 396-5517.

 As a federally-funded museum, the U.S. Naval Undersea Museum is a free resource we hope to share as widely as possible.
 This overview of the museum introduces our mission, history, exhibits, education programs, artifact collection, and volunteer opportunities.
 Learn more about what we do, what we offer, and how we serve our local and national communities.